To ensure its resources are effectively targeted, ASQA applies an intelligence-led and risk-based approach to regulation.

 ASQA’s previous strategic reviews identified very short courses as a particular risk that may prevent students from gaining all of the skills and competencies they should be getting from VET courses.
 The report, A review of the issues relating to unduly short training, was released in June 2017.

 The 2016 VET FEE-HELP regulatory strategy was developed in consultation with the Department of Education and Training.
 It responds to the findings of ASQA’s previous 2015 VET FEE-HELP targeted audit program.
 The 2016 VET FEE-HELP regulatory strategy resulted in regulatory action being taken against individual providers.

 In 2015-16, ASQA released three reviews, of training in the following areas:

 - early childhood education and care in Australia

-The reports for the early childhood education and care and training in equine program reviews were published in August and December 2015.
-The review report for training in security training was released in January 2016.
+The reports for the early childhood education and care and training in equine programs reviews were published in August and December 2015.
+The report for security programs in Australia was released in January 2016.

 ASQA also conducted the 2015 VET FEE-HELP targeted audit program.